n8n on OpenShift: Workflow Automation That Talks to Your Models

 | +-- vLLM / KServe InferenceService (your models)

-| +-- Llama Stack server (optional, for safety/memory/agents)
+| +-- Llama Stack operator (optional, for safety/memory/agents)

 |